Ron Hines DVM PhD

 Sometimes a soiled garment with your body scent placed in his crate will offer that needed reassurance.
 After a night or two, the pup will stop whimpering and go to sleep relaxed.
 This approach may also lessen the likelihood of separation anxiety later in life.
 The reason he is crying is that he is a pack animal that beds down in groups.

-You can look at the brighter side too – a puppy that begs for your attention by whimpering is going to be a close member of your family when it grows up.
+You can look at the brighter side too – a puppy that begs for your attention by whimpering will be a close member of your family when it grows up.

 Playing with the puppy vigorously until he is sleepy just before bedtime also lessens the problem.
 Use the NO! command once or twice if it continues to whine when you leave.